The Nicest Place in Michigan: Buchanan

 With Memorial Day parade cancelled, locals find another way to honor the troops.

-Drive down Main Street in downtown Buchanan and you’ll be greeted with a huge 10-by-19-foot American flag hanging overhead.
+Drive down Front Street in downtown Buchanan and you’ll be greeted with a huge 10-by-19-foot American flag hanging overhead.

 Buchanan, a town of about 4,500 in southern Michigan near the Indiana border, named for president James Buchanan, is patriotic all year long.
 But people here go all out for Memorial Day.
 The annual parade, with its procession of hot rods, floats with local dignitaries, the high school marching band, and police and fire trucks, is a don’t-miss affair.
 It culminates at the town cemetery, where so many flags fly it resembles a mini-Arlington.

 “Everyone wears a flag pin,” says local John D. Van Dyke, who nominated his hometown as the Nicest Place in America.

 But this year, with the pandemic keeping people at home, the parade was cancelled.

 Everybody was bummed.
 But American Legion auxiliary member Connie Baber thought of another way for the town to honor its heroes: hang banners of local veterans and active military along the main drag.